Canvas for Faculty

-- There is also a Search the Canvas Guides link in the Help menu.
+- There is also a Search the Canvas Guides link from the Help icon.
 You might want to use these before seeking support.
 Canvas also offers a Training Services Portal that is available from the same Help icon.
 Other resources in the portal include live webinar trainings, recorded videos, and actual courses.

 - The main Canvas page on the Online Learning site has resources for students that you can link to from within your courses.

-- LPC’s online tutoring system, NetTutor, is integrated into Canvas.
+- The online tutoring system, NetTutor, is integrated into Canvas.
 It appears as a default item in each course’s navigation menu.
-Please encourage your students to use NetTutor.
 If your students need NetTutor technical support, tell them to click the Customer Service Request link within NetTutor, and fill out the form.
 They may also call the NetTutor Customer Support Team at (813) 674-0660 x204.
-The direct email is firstname.lastname@example.org.
+The direct email is email@example.com.

 - If you teach a hybrid course, read Hybrid Courses @ LPC.
 Note that the online portion of your class must include regular and substantive interaction between you and students and among students (where applicable).

 - If you have students who want to add into your online course, follow these recommendations for adding students into DE classes.